Content Distribution

 3 Categories of Content Distribution

 1. Owned.
-When you distribute content to properties that belong to you, such as your company website, email list, or social media page.
+This covers content distributed to properties that belong to you, such as your company website, email list, or social media page.
 Repurposing content in different formats is also a key tactic for maximizing owned distribution and creating a consistent content experience for users.

 Examples: